Special Escort Group (Metropolitan Police)

+The Special Escort Group (SEG) is a unit of the Metropolitan Police's Royalty and Specialist Protection (RaSP) branch of Protection Command.

+Roles

-The Special Escort Group (SEG) is a department within the Royalty and Specialist Protection (RaSP) of the Metropolitan Police Service.
-Formed in 1952, the SEG provides mobile armed protection to members of the British royal family and Government ministers.
-In addition they carry out armed vehicle escorts of high risk (category A) prisoners and high value loads.
+The SEG provides mobile armed protection to the royal family and close protection to government officials and visiting diplomats and heads of state, as well as armed vehicle escorts for category A prisoners and high-value loads.